solana-labs/solana-program-library/libraries/tlv-account-resolution/README.md

     AccountMeta::new_readonly(Pubkey::new_unique(), false).into(),
 ];

-// Assume that this buffer is actually account data, already allocated to `account_size` let account_size = ExtraAccountMetaList::size_of(extra_metas.len()).unwrap();
+// Allocate a new buffer with the proper `account_size` let account_size = ExtraAccountMetaList::size_of(extra_metas.len()).unwrap();
 let mut buffer = vec![0; account_size];